 - The undergraduate degree and required coursework must be completed by August 15, before fall enrollment.

-- International students must also submit scores from the TOEFL examination.
+- International students must also submit a test score report from the TOEFL examination.

-- Two letters of reference from college professors or other individuals who have taught or have supervised the work of the applicant.
+- Letters of Recommendations: Two letters of reference from college professors or other individuals who have taught or have supervised the work of the applicant.
 If you have previously applied to Mercer University School of Medicine’s MD program and would like to transfer your LOR to your MSPCS application, please email email@example.com.

 For more information about the Master of Science in Preclinical Sciences program at Mercer University School of Medicine, call 478-301-5423 or email firstname.lastname@example.org to speak with the Admissions department.

 Mercer University COVID-19 Policy for Health Science Programs